 Telematics data also enables you to take a deeper dive under the hoods of your assets.
-Measure fleet metrics like frequency of diagnostic trouble codes (DTC) or engine fault alerts to quickly manage maintenance and observe trends across your fleet.
+Keep track of the frequency of diagnostic trouble codes (DTC) or engine fault alerts to quickly manage maintenance and observe trends across your fleet.

 12. Accidents and Safety

-Safety is a critical aspect of any fleet and should be tracked closely just as closely as maintenance and repairs.
-Taking a proactive stance on fleet safety ensures the well-being of your drivers and assets and decreases unnecessary expenses.
+Safety is a critical aspect of any fleet and should be tracked just as closely as maintenance and repairs.
+Taking a proactive stance on fleet safety ensures the well-being of your drivers and assets, and decreases unnecessary expenses.

 Implementing safety procedures into your driver management system can help your fleet maintain airtight compliance.
 Tracking fleet metrics like driver behavior and DVIR results decrease liability and help avoid costly fines and accidents.

 Fleet management software will also alert you to vehicle recalls.
 Closely monitoring these potential issues can help you take action quickly.